Build supervised classifications of mosaic images to create easy-to-use user interfaces with the Classification recipe#

 Modify existing points#

 Select a point: To select a point, click on an existing marker.
 It will appear bolder than the others.
-If it’s not already the case, the class selection panel will appear in the upper-right side of the window.
+If it’s not already the case, the class selection panel will appear in the upper-right of the window.

 Check the validity#